Science and the Lawgiver

 Complex specified information (CSI) is information that distinctively rare in a special way.

-It is true that science is always provisionary, and so surprsingly we might in the future discover a principle that produces CSI by naturalistic processes.
+It is true that science is always provisional, and so we might be surprised in the future and discover a principle that produces CSI by naturalistic processes.
 However, that is very unlikely because all of the well-tested and well-known science indicates the opposite to be true.
 Science repeatedly shows that entropy increases, replacing CSI with disorder.
-Those who would instead hold out for the discovery of a principle that naturally produces CSI are making an argument from ignorance and not from evidence.
+Those who would instead hold out for the discovery of some principle that produces CSI from natural processes are making an argument from ignorance and not from evidence.

-Concluding though that a collection of functionally specified information came from a mind is not an argument from ignorance.
+In contrast, concluding that a collection of functionally specified information came from a mind is an argument from understanding, and not from ignorance.
 It is not a conclusion from a gap in our knowledge.
 It is making a logical inference from what we know very well by long experience.
-It is an inference from experimentally reproducible data.
+And it is an inference from experimentally reproducible data.

 See also The Probability of Life about the rarity of this specified complex information.